Ariex/observable.js/README.md

 ## Log
 2014/11/04 can monitor normal value property and array.

-2015/05/09
-	- update the lib to support AMD/CMD/plan JS reference
-	- add some unit tests
-	- update demo page
+2015/05/09 update the lib to support AMD/CMD/plan JS reference; add some unit tests; update demo page